Suspect in slaying of U.S. Marines made 2014 trip to Mideast

 Investigators believe family or psychological issues may have contributed, according to a government source, who was not authorized to speak on the record.

-Years ago, his father, Youssuf Abdulazeez, who attended Texas A&M University, came under investigation by a Joint Terrorism Task Force for possible connections to a militant group, one source said, but he was cleared of any association with terrorism or wrongdoing.
+Years ago, his father, Youssuf Abdulazeez, an engineer who attended Texas A&M University, came under investigation by a Joint Terrorism Task Force for possible connections to a militant group, one source said.
+But he was cleared of any association with terrorism or wrongdoing.

-The father worked since at least 2005 as a soil engineering specialist for Chattanooga city’s public works department, according to public records, and his son appeared to be following in his professional footsteps.
+His son attended high school in a Chattanooga suburb and graduated from the University of Tennessee in 2012 with an engineering degree.

-He attended high school in a Chattanooga suburb and graduated from the University of Tennessee in 2012 with an engineering degree.
-His work experience includes an internship with a carpet manufacturer and the Tennessee Valley Authority, a regional power utility.
+In 2013, he was hired as an engineer at an Ohio nuclear plant and spent 10 days there before he was let go.
+A spokesman for the FirstEnergy Corp, which owns the plant, did not say why he was dismissed and would not confirm media reports that he had failed a background check.

 While friends and the family’s neighbors said there were no signs that warned of his rampage, not all was going well for the young man.
 In April, he was arrested and charged with driving under the influence.

-The family also appears to have undergone upheaval in 2009, when the mother, Rasmia Abdulazeez, petitioned for divorce and alleged abuse, according to court documents.
+The family also appears to have undergone upheaval in 2009, when the mother, Rasmia Abdulazeez, petitioned for divorce and alleged abuse of her and the children, according to court documents.
 The suit was dismissed and the couple signed a post-nuptial agreement.

 One of the childhood friends said Mohammod’s family life was good and called it “a happy home.”